 - software engineering

-Cyberseek‘s data shows that 6 percent of employed IT auditors have an associate degree, 76 percent had bachelor’s, and 18 percent have a master’s degree.
+Cyberseek‘s data shows that 4 percent of employed IT auditors have an associate degree, 46 percent have a bachelor’s, and 50 percent have a master’s degree.

-And of course, as with any advanced cybersecurity career, making the investment in time and money to obtain a master’s degree can be well worth the effort.
+And of course, as with any advanced cybersecurity career, investing in time and money to obtain a master’s degree can be well worth the effort.

 2. Early career path As a security code auditor is not an entry-level position, the proper jobs used to break into the cybersecurity field will provide a strong foundation for a career.
 Good beginning infosec posts for leading to a career in security code auditor include: